han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 The relieving thing is that by focusing only on those 2 causes and 3 symptoms we can do a lot to reduce complexity.
 The author refers to these concepts througout the whole book.

+Once we have understood those concepts, we can try apply them in real life.
+When designing software and writing code, we can be more concious of these 3 symptoms and 2 causes, and strive to make decisions that minimize them

 ### Change amplification

 > A seemingly simple change requires code modifications in many different places